|Wunderteam of Austria|

 -- Andreas Herzog and Toni Polster who retired in 2000's are the youngest players on the squad.
 They were on the 1998 World Cup team.
 Toni Polster is the all-leading scorer for Austria while Herzog is the record appearance holder.

 -- David Alaba probably deserved a place, but he had Karl Sesta and Walter Nausch ahead him.
 He won Austrian Player of the Year six times, a record.

--- Andreas Herzog and Walter Schachner were seriously considered, but I do not have enough space for them.
-I opted for the older players over Andreas Herzog whom I believed should be on the squad.
+-- Anton Schall and Walter Schachner were seriously considered, but I do not have enough space for them.
+I selected Andreas Herzog whom is the all-time cap leader for Austria over them,

 The Wundertem is associated with the greatest moment in Austria;s football history.
 This formation is similar to the one used by Hugo Meisl for the Wunderteam.
 Basically, this is the Wunderteam with reinforcement.